Frederick Richards Leyland: Art patron

 Leyland's first commissions were to Dante Gabriel Rossetti and James Abbott McNeill Whistler, dating from 1864 and 1867.
 Leyland collected Renaissance art, as well as that of the Pre-Raphaelites, Whistler and Albert Moore.

 Leyland commissioned The Beguiling of Merlin, a painting by the Pre-Raphaelite painter Edward Burne-Jones, which was created between 1872 and 1877.
 The painting depicts a scene from Arthurian legend, the infatuation of Merlin with the Lady of the Lake, Nimue.
 Merlin is shown trapped, helpless in a hawthorn bush as Nimue reads from a book of spells.

-In the 1870s, Leyland commissioned Whistler and Jeckyll to decorate his dining room.
+In the 1870s, Leyland commissioned Whistler and architect Thomas Jeckyll to decorate his dining room.
 The resulting Peacock Room is considered one of Whistler's greatest works.
 After Leyland's death, his widow sold The Peacock Room to the American industrialist and art collector Charles Lang Freer who had it dismantled and shipped to the United States.
 It is now in the Smithsonian Museum's Freer Gallery of Art in Washington, DC.